BrandBaden DMI Sports Franklin Park & Sun Trademark Games

 Each instance of the bocce game when all players have had a turn and points have been awarded is referred to as an end, frame, or round.
 After a completed end, another end is played until one team reaches the predetermined points total needed to win.

-A foul is a violation of bocce ball rules, typically a foot line foul (see below).
+A foul is a violation of bocce rules, typically a foot line foul (see below).
 This term is not to be confused with the raffa bowling technique (raffa translates into English as "foul").

 Hitting Aka Spocking, Popping, Shooting, or Raffa